 Access to most of the restoration areas will require coordination with private property owners since most of the sites are adjacent to private residential properties with minimal easements.
-Outreach to and coordination with landowners regarding easements will be during project design, primarily by City of Golden Valley staff.
-The required number of construction access points will depend on the final selected areas for restoration and easements granted by landowners.
+Outreach to and coordination with landowners regarding temporary site access easements will occur during project design, primarily by City of Golden Valley staff.
+The required number of construction access points will depend on the final areas selected for restoration and easements granted by landowners.